 Cybersecurity technologies from firewalls to endpoint security tools are used to help protect data, but data-centric security controls consist of a specific domain of technologies that bring the controls closer to the data itself.
 Common examples of data-centric security controls include encryption, rights management, and data loss prevention (DLP).
-Data access controls, such as use of RBAC, CBAC, and ABAC are used in conjunction with data-centric security controls an agency selects to use should be chosen to mitigate the data risks identified, protect the data while enabling appropriate use based on its sensitivity level, and achieve specific objectives.
+Data access controls, such as use of RBAC, CBAC, and ABAC are used in conjunction with data-centric security controls to ensure appropriate levels of access and data use.
+The controls an agency selects to use should be chosen to mitigate the data risks identified, protect the data while enabling appropriate use based on its sensitivity level, and achieve specific objectives.